 Impacts from the Proposed Action would primarily be found within the project boundaries.
 The dredging project footprint is approximately 6.8 acres and the shoreline placement area is approximately 15.4 acres.
 Dredging would remove approximately 75,000 CY of material.
 The area will be hydraulically or mechanically dredged to a minimum depth of -7 feet MLLW plus -2 feet paid overdepth and -1 foot non-paid overdepth for a maximum depth of -10 feet MLLW.
 The maintained depth of -7 feet MLLW is necessary to provide safe navigation and access for USCG vessel operations.
 Dredged material from the inner portion of the channel will be placed at WTAPS.
-As much dredged material as possible from the outer portion of the channel will be placed at WTAPS.
+As much dredged material as possible from the outer portion of the channel will be placed along the shoreline at USCG-TRACEN's property.
+Once the shoreline site reaches capacity, the remainder of the material from the outer channel will be transported and placed at WTAPS.